-First comes protection, then comes conviction, then comes salvation and then you come in to chapter 14 and you get further insights.
+First comes protection, then comes conviction, then comes salvation, and then you come into chapter 14 and you get further insights.
 "A day is coming for the Lord which the spoil taken from you will be divided among you.
-I will gather all the nations against Jerusalem to battle, the city will be captured, the houses plundered, the women ravished, and half the city exiled, the rest of the people will not be cut off from the city."
-So this again describes the purging out of peoples.
+I will gather all the nations against Jerusalem to battle, the city will be captured, the houses plundered, the women ravished, half the city exiled, the rest of the people will not be cut off from the city."
+This again describes the purging out of the rebels.
 "But the Lord” verse 3 “will go forth and fight against those nations as when He fights in a day of battle."
 After they've done what He wants them to do in purging out the rebels, then the Lord comes to fight.

 Why?
-Because if you're going to come to the Messiah, if you're going to embrace the Messiah, have the Messiah embrace you, if you're going to receive the Kingdom you're going to have to have forgiveness of sin.
+Because if you're going to come to the Messiah, if you're going to embrace the Messiah, have the Messiah embrace you, if you're going to receive the kingdom you're going to have to have forgiveness of sin.
 And if you want forgiveness of sin you have to repent.
-And so, John fulfilled, verse 4 says, what was written in the book of the word of Isaiah the prophet.
-He was the voice of one crying in the wilderness, "Make ready the way of the Lord, make His paths straight."
+And so, John fulfilled, verse 4 says, what was written in the book of the words of Isaiah the prophet.
+He was the voice of one crying in the wilderness, "Make ready the way of the Lord.
+Make His paths straight."
 That was John's job.

-Now he gives a further definition of repentance in this analogy that I think is really penetrating.
+Now he gives a further definition of repentance in this analogy that I think is...is really penetrating.
 Let me show you what he's saying.
 Jesus was coming as Messiah.
-If Israel accepted Him as a nation they would have had their Kingdom.
-Matthew 11 says if that was the case, if they had believed in Messiah, received Him as Savior, they would have received the Kingdom and John would have been the fulfillment of Malachi 4, 5 and 6 which said that before the Lord establishes His Kingdom, one will come in the spirit and power of Elijah.
+If Israel accepted Him as a nation they would have had their kingdom.
+Matthew 11 says if that was the case, if they had believed in the Messiah, received Him as Savior, they would have received the kingdom and John would have been the fulfillment of Malachi 4, 5 and 6, which said that before the Lord establishes His kingdom, one will come in the spirit and power of Elijah.
 Well, John did come in the spirit and power of Elijah.
-If Israel had believed, He would have been the fulfillment of that prophecy, the Kingdom would have been established.
+If Israel had believed, He would have been the fulfillment of that prophecy.
+The kingdom would have been established.

 How do you make ready the way of the Lord?
 How do you make His paths straight so He has access?
 How do you do that?
 Well, you take the low places, the ravines, you bring them up.
 You take the high places, you bring them down.
 You take the crooked places, you just straighten them out.
 You take the rough places, you smooth them over.